xdfyrj/American-football-introduction/README.md

 # xdfyrj.github.io
-## This is American Football instroduction
+## This is American Football explanation